 Because we use Google, your personal data is classed as being disclosed to them.

 Google stores the information collected by the cookie on servers in the United States.
-People First has ensured that the states where the servers are held have sufficient protections in place to meet GDPR stipulations.
+People First has ensured that the states where the servers are held have sufficient protections in place to meet UK GDPR stipulations, usually by use of a standard contractual clause.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google’s behalf.
 Google will not associate your IP address with any other of your personal data held by them.

 You can set preferences for how Google advertises to you using the Google Ad Preferences page, and if you want to you can opt out of interest-based advertising entirely by cookie settings or permanently using a browser plugin.